Wolf Among Wolves

-Wolf Among Wolves (German title: Wolf unter Wölfen) is a novel by Hans Fallada first published in 1937 by Rowohlt Verlag GmbH, Berlin.
-Its first unabridged translation into English by Philip Owens was published in 1938.
+Wolf Among Wolves (German title: Wolf unter Wölfen) is a 1937 novel by the German writer Hans Fallada.

+Plot

 This novel has a large cast of characters and portrays post-World War I Germany.
 It begins in Berlin 1923 and describes the collapse of the German economy which led to rioting, starvation and widespread unemployment.

+Publication

+Wolf Among Wolves was first published in 1937 by Rowohlt Verlag GmbH, Berlin.
+Its first unabridged translation into English by Philip Owens was published in 1938.

+Adapations

-In 1965 it was adapted into an East German television series Wolf Among Wolves starring Armin Mueller-Stahl.
+In 1965 it was adapted into the East German television series Wolf Among Wolves starring Armin Mueller-Stahl.

+The novel was the basis for the opera Wolf unter Wölfen by Søren Nils Eichberg, which premiered at Theater Koblenz on 23 November 2019.